create3000/x3d-image/README.md

 **x3d-image** interprets the following options when it is invoked:

-### -i *file(s)* ...

-Set input file(s).
-This can be either a local file path or a URL.
-If there are less input files than output files, the last input file is used for the remaining output files.

-### -o *file(s)* ...

-Set output file(s).
-This can be either a PNG or JPEG file.

-### -s WIDTHxHEIGHT

-Set image size in pixels, default is '1280x720'.

-### -q *quality*

-A Number between 0 and 1 indicating the image quality to be used when creating images using file formats that support lossy compression (such as JPEG).

-### -d *delay*

-Wait the specified number of seconds before generating the image.

 ### -a

 Modify the current view so that all objects fit in view volume.